tsjnsn/poe2-tradealert/README.md

 # POE2 Trade Alert

 A desktop application and Discord bot system that monitors Path of Exile 2 trade whispers and sends them to you via Discord DM.
-Built with SolidJS, NeutralinoJS, and Discord.js.
+Built with SolidJS and NeutralinoJS.

+## Quick Start Guide

+### 1. Download and Install

+1. Go to the [Releases](https://github.com/tsjnsn/poe2-tradealert/releases) page and download the zip file for your operating system
+2. Extract the zip file to any location on your computer, and run the executable - no installation required.
+Some metadata files will be created in the same directory as the executable.

+### 2. Setup

+1. Start the POE2 Trade Alert application
+2. Click the "Login with Discord" button
+3. Accept the Discord authorization request
+4. You're all set!
+The bot will now be able to send you trade messages via DM
+5. Test by receiving a trade message in-game, or using the `/test-message` command in the web console

+### Need Help?

+- Check the [Issues](https://github.com/tsjnsn/poe2-tradealert/issues) page for known problems
+- Report bugs or request features through our GitHub issues

+---

+# Dev Notes

 ## Architecture